 - Schema and Structured Data: We’ve already covered how to use schema and structured data markup for SEO in another post.
 So, we’re not going to get into it here.
-If you’d like to read all about how to wrangle your schema and structured data, head on over to our post found here.
+Instead, if you’d like to read all about how to wrangle your schema and structured data, head on over to our post, found here.

-- Make sure you ask the question explicity within your content.
+- Make sure you ask the question explicitly within your content.

 - Provide a brief answer (fewer than 30 words) that is 100% factually correct and up to date.